Barysk/Noster-Hope/README.md

 # Noster: Hope
 A multiplayer game for two players.

 For connection to work, enable UPNP on your router.
+Usually enabled by default.

 ## Tools used to create this game: